johnyob/omniml/tex/popl26-author-response-draft.md

    more self-contained, and to rewrite the introduction so that *future readers* don't need to ask your important questions.

-4. We convince reviewer B that providing declarative semantics for suspended constraints is in fact the opposite of "rather straightforward": a substantial scientific contribution.
+4. We clarify why providing declarative semantics for suspended constraints is in fact the opposite of "rather straightforward": a substantial scientific contribution.